 Three main types of threads are populalrly used for thread lifts; polydioxanone (PDO), polylactic acid (PLA),, and polycaprolactone (PCA).

 PDO threads has been around the longest and were traditionally used for surgical stitches.
-These thread are made of a synthetic biodegradable polymer and are absorbed into the body over 6 months.
+These threads are made of a synthetic biodegradable polymer and are absorbed into the body over 6 months.
 They stimulate fibroblasts for increased production of collagen in a targeted area.
 They have been proven to be extremely safe

 Currently there are three types of PDO threads mainly used; mono, cog,, and screw threads.